DjDeveloperr/NSBall/post.md

 > Note: There's some examples in the `examples` directory that demonstrate how to use NativeScript Node-API with various frameworks!

-We came across this project: [Ball by Nate Parrot](https://github.com/nate-parrott/ball) - which is like a ball that sits in your dock and you can click to launch the ball (or re-dock it) that overlays on your screen, and you can interact with it.
+We came across this project: [ball by Nate Parrot](https://github.com/nate-parrott/ball) - which is just a ball that sits in your dock and you can click to launch the ball (or re-dock it) that overlays on your screen, and you can interact with it.
 There are some fun little details to it, and it uses AppKit & SpriteKit to render the ball and the physics of it, with a bit of animations using Swift Motion library - but we did that using popmotion in JS instead!
 It's a fun little project to tinker with, and it's a great example of what you can do with NativeScript Node-API.

 The beauty of NativeScript is that native APIs are available almost 1:1 in JavaScript, so all you need are Apple docs open by the side and start building something.
 Even though that project is written in Swift, it's still straightforward to understand the logic and do it the exact same way in JavaScript.

 ## Understanding the project

-When we look at the source, the main entrypoint is `AppDelegate` class (part of AppDelegate.swift) which makes use of `AppController`.
-The ball launches from the dock and also goes back there so the dock events are handled in the app delegate, then there is app controller which is the main controller for the app that abstracts the main logic of the app such as launching and docking the ball in `dockIconClicked` and also handles the two windows used here.
-One is the window with the ball rendered using SpriteKit that covers the whole screen, and the other is a small transparent window that sits on top and is the exact same size as the ball just to capture mouse events (dragging the ball around).
+When we look at the source, the main entrypoint is `AppDelegate` class (part of AppDelegate.swift).
+The ball launches from the dock and also goes back there so the dock events are handled in the app delegate, then there is app controller that abstracts the main logic of the app such as launching and docking the ball in `dockIconClicked` and also handles the two windows used here.
+One is the window with the ball rendered using SpriteKit that covers the whole screen, and the other is a small transparent window that sits on top and is the exact same size as the ball to capture mouse events for interactivity.
 That is all for the basic logic of how this project works.

 ## Initialize the project